 This is the beginning of the process for roasting.

-Deep green, very good quality.
+Deep grain, very good quality.

 Most people don't use this quality.

-They give us the highest quality, all organic, non-GMO.
+They give us the highest quality, all organic, non GMO.

 You should know all Arabica beans.